Introduction

 Outstanding universal value

-Due to its strategic position, Luxembourg was one of the most important fortified sites in Europe from the 16th century until 1867, when its walls were dismantled.
-It was reinforced many times as it passed from one great European power to the next: the Emperors of the Holy Royal Empire, the House of Burgundy, the Habsburgs, the Kings of Spain and France, and lastly the Prussians.
-Its fortifications offer a snapshot of military architecture over several centuries.
+"Luxembourg City: its Old Quarters and Fortifications" was entered on the UNESCO World Heritage List in 1994 under criterion (iv), as a site recognised by the 1972 Convention on World Cultural and Natural Heritage as having outstanding universal value.
+Due to its strategic position, Luxembourg was one of Europe's most important fortified cities from the 16th century until 1867, when its walls were dismantled.
+The fortress was reinforced several times as the Duchy of Luxembourg passed from one great European power to another: the emperors of the Holy Roman Empire, the House of Burgundy, the Habsburgs, the kings of France and Spain, and finally the Prussians.
+Until their partial demolition, the fortifications were a fine example of military architecture spanning several centuries.

-• Criteria: (iv) to be an outstanding example of a type of building, architectural or technological ensemble or landscape which illustrates (a) significant stage(s) in human history
+• Criteria: (iv) to be an outstanding example of a type of building, architectural or technological ensemble or landscape which illustrates (a) significant stage(s) in human history.

-• Listed property: 29.94 hectares
+• Listed property: 29.94 ha

-• Buffer zone: 108.73 hectares
+• Buffer zone: 108.73 ha

 The total area of the UNESCO protected site is 138.13 ha, which is 2.7% of the city.
 This area is subdivided into a central zone and a buffer zone.
 The central zone benefits from a high level of protection and is surrounded by the buffer zone, which must be used and developed in a way that provides additional protection to the heritage site.